Why You Need to Bolster Your Cyber-Insurance?

 Types of Breaches:

 There are many forms of cyber-attacks that can affect your company.
-Here are the most disruptive forms of cyber-attack among organisations that occurred within the in the past 12 months.
+Here are the most disruptive forms of cyber-attack among organisations that occurred within the past 12 months.
 These include:

 - fraudulent emails or being directed to fraudulent websites